apache/flink/docs/ml/polynomial_base_feature_mapper.md

  $$\left(3^3, 3^2\cdot2, 3\cdot2^2, 2^3, 3^2, 3\cdot2, 2^2, 3, 2\right)^T$$

-This transformer can be prepended to all `Transformer` and `Learner` implmeentations which expec an input of type `LabeledVector`.
+This transformer can be prepended to all `Transformer` and `Learner` implementations which expect an input of type `LabeledVector`.

 ## Parameters